How to become an influencer on Instagram: 6 easy steps

 It took me a few weeks to realize that it was all bots.
 If someone comments “awesome post” on my #dailydogpic in the quarter second after I’ve published it, guess what…

 I was about to give up at the meaninglessness of all this bot-pleasing when I was shocked again…

-Because that’s when people I know started asking me serious questions about the places I had been.
+Because that’s when people I know started asking me serious questions about the places I had been posting about.

 Things like that.

 And then they’d say… “Well, you’re an influencer.
 I saw it on your Instagram, so I figured I’d go.”